danielmekuriaw/medio-app/README.md

 * **geographiclib** - for using Geodesic functions (specially useful to find midpoints)

-**NOTE:** *If you want to work to this project, make sure you are using the Rails 5.1.7 version (or at least specify this version when calling any of the rails generate commands).
-Using latest Rails versions may result conflicts, and so if you have a later version, you may have to deprecate.
-Use the command below to verify which Rails version you have installed.
-It should return the number of the Rails version*
+**NOTE:** *If you want to contribute to this project, make sure you are using the Rails 5.1.7 version (or at least specify this version when calling any of the rails generate commands).
+Using latest Rails versions may result conflicts, and so if you have a later version, you may have to call a deprecated rails version command.
+Use the command below to see which Rails version you have installed.*

 ```Ruby
 rails --version